Remember when Black Friday was just a day? Well, that’s all changed now.

 Managing payments security during increased traffic

-You should also consider the security of your customers’ financial and personal data, and factor in protection against fraud.
+You should consider the security of your customers’ financial and personal data, and factor in protection against fraud.

 One example of technology that supports this is tokenisation, which allows safe storage of your unique card details providing access to the original payment information regardless of the contact point.